Nekrados/Elkhammali/README.md

 <a href="https://www.linkedin.com/in/marouane-elkhammali/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a cybersecurity specialist with a background in law enforcement, where I developed a keen sense of security, vigilance, and risk evaluation.
-Currently enhancing my skills through advanced training.
-I'm eager to apply my unique perspective and expertise to enhance organizational cybersecurity and tackle complex challenges.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+👋 Hi!
+I'm a cybersecurity professional with a law enforcement background.
+I am particularly skilled in security, vigilance, and risk assessment.
+At the moment, I am enriching my skills in IT forensics, ethical hacking, and system administration by undertaking as many practical exercises as possible. 🔍 At the same time, I am firmly into beefing up organizational security and running down the lane of cyber threats.
+Keep an eye out for my projects to stay connected with my progress, should you like to learn more about me!
+If you wish, you can also reach out to me for networking with me.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]